bottlerocket-os/bottlerocket/sources/models/scalar-derive/README.md

 The `Scalar` macro can be used for strings or numbers that need to be validated in the Bottlerocket model.
-It uses a trait, also named `Scalar`, to treat a `struct` as a thin wrapper around an internal scalar type.
+It uses a trait, also named `Scalar`, to treat a `struct` as a thin wrapper around an internal scalar type, or to treat an `enum` as "string-like".

-The macro expects your inner scalar type to implement `Display`, `PartialEq`, `Serialize` and `Deserialize`.
+For structs, the macro expects your inner scalar type to implement `Display`, `PartialEq`, `Serialize` and `Deserialize`.
 It then implements these traits on the wrapper type by passing them through to the inner type.

-You are also expected to implement the `Validate` trait on your `Scalar` type (the wrapper, not the inner type).
+You are also expected to implement the `Validate` trait on your `Scalar` struct types (the wrapper, not the inner type).
 This macro will call `<YourType as Validate>::validate(some_value)` when implementing `YourType::new`.

+Enums do not require a wrapping struct since it is assumed that the deserializtion of the enum serves as validation.
+When using the `Scalar` macro on an enum it expects the enum to implement `Serialize` and `Deserialize`.
+It also expects that your enum doesn't not contain any structures.
+That is, your enum should be representable with a simple string and compatible with `serde_plain`.
+The `Scalar` uses `serde_plain`, to implement `Display`, `FromStr` and `String` conversions for your enum.

 ### Parameters

-The macro can take the following input parameters (in most cases you will not need to use these; the defaults will "just work"):
+The macro can take the following input parameters when used with wrapper structs (in most cases you will not need to use these; the defaults will "just work"):
 - `as_ref_str: bool`: Set to `true` if need the macro to treat your inner type as a `String`.
    This will happen automatically if your inner type is named `String`.
 - `inner`: The name of the field that holds your `inner` type.
 Defaults to `inner`.